 When I used the surname Zumstein, ArchiveGrid found 18 possibilities.

 I can now request a copy of the letter if I can not visit the society in person to do research.
-Then I'll be able to view my great-grandfather's handwriting and discover his letter language style.
-Hopefully, I won't be completely confused about the physics discussion that may appear in the correspondence.
+Then, I'll be able to view my great-grandfather's handwriting and discover his letter language style.
+Hopefully, I won't be confused about the physics discussion that may appear in the correspondence.

 Use First Names

-Perhaps you have an ancestor with a more common surname.
+You may have an ancestor with a more common surname.
 I searched for Emery Barrus, hoping to find a man who joined the LDS church before the pioneers moved west.

 I discovered entries for his likely grandson, Emery F Barrus, including a mission diary and correspondence.